How You Can Register Your Imported Phones in Pakistan

 Deposit Assessed Duty/Taxes on Imported Phones

 The PTA will issue a CoC for the imported mobile phone after checking the declaration form and details.
 The applicant then needs to deposit import levies of the mobile devices so that they can use the phone in Pakistan.
-The levies applicable on the mobile phones will be ascertained by the Customs authorities according to the Baggage Rule 2006.
+The levies applicable to the mobile phones will be ascertained by the Customs authorities according to the Baggage Rule 2006.
 Once the duty is determined, the applicant can deposit assessed duties and the imported mobile phone will then be released for use in the country.

 In case the passenger fails to register the imported mobile phone upon entry in Pakistan, there is still a chance.
 The applicant can register the phone within 15 days of arriving in the country.
 The applicant needs to go to the nearest Customs Collectorate along with the travel documents including the passport.
 The customs authority will then process the declaration in the same way as mentioned above.